AB9IL/Linux-Respinner/README.md

 6) To leave the chroot, execute "exit" and let the script clean up and quit.
 7) Restart the script again, choosing the "makedisk" argument.

+The other scripts (build, fixfiles, group-update) are maintenance and build tools for the extracted filesystems.